 We have also agreed to issue to the underwriters warrants to purchase shares of common stock collectively equal to an aggregate of 3% of the shares of common stock underlying the units issued in the offering.
 The underwriter warrants will have an exercise price per share equal to 150% of the offering price per unit sold in this offering and may be exercised on a cashless basis.
 The underwriter warrants are exercisable commencing one year after the effective date of the registration statement related to this offering, and will be exercisable for four years thereafter.
 The underwriter warrants are not redeemable by us.
 The warrants and the shares of common stock underlying the warrants, have been deemed compensation by FINRA and are therefore subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of FINRA.
-The underwriters (or permitted assignees under the Rule) may not sell, transfer, assign, pledge, or hypothecate the underwriter warrants or the shares of common stock underlying the underwriter warrants, nor will they engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the underwriter warrants may not be sold transferred, assigned, pledged or hypothecated for a 180 day period following the effective date of the registration statement except to any underwriter and selected dealer participating in the offering and their bona fide officers or partners.
+The underwriters (or permitted assignees under the Rule) may not sell, transfer, assign, pledge, or hypothecate the underwriter warrants or the shares of common stock underlying the underwriter warrants, nor will they engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of the underwriter warrants or the underlying shares of common stock for a period of 180 days from the date of this prospectus.
+Additionally, the underwriter warrants may not be sold transferred, assigned, pledged or hypothecated for a 180 day period following the effective date of the registration statement except to any underwriter and selected dealer participating in the offering and their bona fide officers or partners.
 The underwriter warrants will provide for adjustment in the number and price of such underwriter warrants and the shares of common stock underlying such warrants in the event of recapitalization, merger or other structural transaction to prevent mechanical dilution.